amiretemad/is-my-website-up/readme.md

 # Is my website up ?

-A simple script to check your website is up or down.
+A simple script to check your website is up or down and get notified on your Slack

 ## Description